Cibersino/tot-readingmeter/docs/cleanup/DeadCodeLedger.md

   - L1052 `formatCrono` assigned but never used
   - L1054 `actualizarVelocidadRealFromElapsed` assigned but never used
   - L1111 `ev`
-  - L1133 `parseCronoInput` assigned but never used
+  - L1133 `parseCronoInput` is assigned a value but never used
 - Closure:
   - Confirm dynamic references (DOM events, window globals).
   - If truly unused: remove; smoke renderer + crono flows.